Carter won't defend shot title after benign tumor removed - WHIZ News

 “I’m doing pretty good.
 Just taking everything one day at a time.”

-Not long ago, the pain in her plant foot, her power source, began to flare up.
-Known for a high pain tolerance, Carter was set to push through it to make it to trials.
+Not long ago, she began favoring her right ankle, which would flare up “really, really bad,” she said, “and we couldn’t figure out why.”
+Known for a high pain tolerance, Carter was set to push through the discomfort to make it to trials and, should she earn a spot, to defend her title at the Tokyo Games.
 As a precaution, though, she underwent an MRI, which uncovered a growth.

 There was still a chance for doctors to remove the tumor so she could be ready for the shot put event, which begins Thursday.
 But her surgery turned out to be more complicated and took more than two hours.
 There also was a gumball-sized piece of bone that needed to be removed.